milesj/boost/docs/cli.md

 By default, variadic params are not enabled and will throw an error when an unconfigured param is found.
 To allow, set the `allowVariadicParams` [configuration setting](#config) to true.
-When enabled, all extra params will spread onto the end of the `run()` method as strings.
+When enabled, all extra params will spread onto the end of the `Command#run()` method as strings.

 Using the example above, it would look like the following.